-A short press of the UNITS button will switch the displayed value between the Primary and Secondary Units (Tertiary Units if the detector is configured for alpha/beta).
+A short press of the UNITS button will switch the displayed value between the Primary and Secondary Units.
+If the detector is configured for alpha/beta, the UNITS button will switch between alpha and beta.
+A combination of alpha and beta (ex. alpha + beta) can be viewed if Unit 3 is enabled for the detector.